Results 1 to 7 of 14

 - Apr 2004

 Ah.
 Good last point.
-Does that mean you can attach the remote on the boom as an on/off switch?Lack of wind is actually my fault.
-Bought new board.
+Does that mean you can attach the remote on the boom as an on/off switch?Marginal wind in Southeast Saturday afternoon?
+Better wind across north Wales and for Scotland.